dude1121/obsidian-vault/01 - Notes/Bipolar junction transistor.md

 ![[signal-cutoff.png]]
 When designing an amplifier then, the designer must make sure that the Q-point will not result in signal distortion.
 ## Voltage Divider Bias
 In most circuits analyzed so far, there was a separate source biasing the base of the transistor.
 But in practice, this typically is not the case.
 Instead a single source, $V_{CC}$, is used to bias the transistor and provide a voltage source to the collector.
-One way this can be done is through a [[Voltage Divider Rule|voltage divider]] circuit.
+One way this can be done is through a [[Voltage Divider|voltage divider]] circuit.

 Typically, the circuit is designed such that the base current $I_{B}$ is much smaller than the current through the second resistor in the voltage divider, $I_{{2}}$.
 ```tikz